-The recent rise in value of Ethereum has vaulted it to over a billion dollar capitalization and second only to Bitcoin.
-Its value is more than four times the value of the third place crypto-currency, XRP..
+The recent rise in the value of Ethereum has vaulted it to over a billion-dollar capitalization and second only to Bitcoin.
+Its value is more than four times the value of the third-place crypto-currency, Tether.

-"We’ve seen Microsoft and IBM doing projects on Ethereum.
+We’ve seen Microsoft and IBM doing projects on Ethereum.
 There’s a lot of coders.
 It’s exciting to see something you were in on in the early stages growing and bearing fruit.

 In 2015, there was a rush of venture capital into Bitcoin and Blockchain companies.
-This year, the influence and potential of Ethereum is seeing venture money coming in specifically targeted to Ethereum based startups.
+This year, the influence and potential of Ethereum are seeing venture money coming in specifically targeted to Ethereum based startups.

 Venture money is also moving towards Ethereum mining pools such as BTCS.
 Charles Allen, CEO of bitcoin mining outfit BTCS, noted that his firm recently built custom Ethereum mining rigs as part of a pilot program due to the escalating price of ether.

-The billion dollar capitalization of Ethereum has clearly raised its profile and potential of its currency, Ether as a powerful form of currency and investment.
+The billion-dollar capitalization of Ethereum has clearly raised its profile and potential of its currency, Ether as a powerful form of currency and investment.

 We're sure to see other startups and businesses who will recognize this reality and provide investing capabilities to harness the potential of Ether as a currency.